grafana/grafana-plugin-sdk-rust/README.md

 The [grafana-sample-backend-plugin-rust][sample-plugin] repository contains a sample backend plugin with a backend written in Rust, along with a docker-compose setup with automatic plugin reloading.

-The [grafana-rs-datasource] also makes use of the Grafana Plugin SDK protobufs and implements a DataFusion datasource in Rust.

 ## License

 The Rust SDK is licensed under either of the following, at your option: